 If your Nest Thermostat is on but you can’t control it or it’s acting sluggish, try manually restarting it by turning the thermostat off and then back on again.
 If your Nest Thermostat is off and won’t turn on, take the thermostat off the base and charge it using a a USB charger plugged into the wall or a computer.

 ATTENTION: Do not try to power on or off your thermostat while it’s still connected to a computer for charging.
 (They didn’t elaborate why, but if Nest Support says don’t do it, DON’T.)

 After around 10 minutes of charging, unhook the Nest Thermostat from the USB cord.
 If the unit has turned on during this time, turn it off and then turn it back on again, manually restarting the system.
 Once it has fully restarted, plug it back in to finish charging.
 After an hour of charging, unhook the Nest Thermostat and reattach it to its base.

 You should be ready to rock and this point, but again, for more elaborate instructions and information, visit Nest Support.

-Additionally, do not let this occurrence panic you about your Nest’s reliability.
+Additionally, do not let this matter panic you about your Nest’s reliability.
 By owning and properly operating Nest, your thermostat is really saving money for you daily.
-When set it up appropriately, Nest intelligently learns your lifestyle, then adjusts your heating and cooling use to optimize energy savings constantly, which typically results in payback within a year.
+When set it up appropriately, Nest intelligently learns your lifestyle, then alters your heating and cooling use to optimize energy savings constantly, which typically results in payback within a year.
 And, Nest is still one of the only thermostats under $300 on the market that does this.
 So don’t let one complication get you down.
-You were smart to invest in a Nest, because a smart thermostat is still one of the prime investments in your home that you can make.
+You were smart to invest in a Nest, because a smart thermostat is still one of the top investments in your home that you can make.